 Idaho Milk Products offers functional micellar casein systems that improve dispersibility and other nutritional benefits for food and beverage applications.
 To stand out, these companies target niche segments (high-protein, low-carbohydrate, organic-certified, etc.) and focus on transparency and traceability.

-Tier 3 includes low to upstart brands gaining traction through DTC sales, e-commerce, and other niche product introduction.
+Tier 3 includes low to upstart brands gaining traction through DTC sales, e-commerce, and other niche product introductions.
 Many of these companies cater to health-conscious consumers and athletes with organic, grass-fed or minimally processed micellar casein.
 Naked Nutrition, for example, focuses on clean-label micellar casein powders free of additives, which appeal to fitness and wellness consumers.

 From small startups to established leaders, companies are investing in the development of solubility, flavor profiles and sustainability practices to stay relevant in this rapidly changing sector.